MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 The email capabilities in [!INCLUDE[d365fin](includes/d365fin_md.md)] are for outbound messages only.
 You cannot receive replies, that is, there is no inbox page in [!INCLUDE[prodshort](includes/prodshort.md)].

 > [!NOTE]
+> If you are using [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, before you can set up email you must create an app registration for [!INCLUDE[prodshort](includes/prodshort.md)] in Azure portal.
+The app registration will enable [!INCLUDE[prodshort](includes/prodshort.md)] to authorize and authenticate with your email provider.
+For more information, see [Setting Up Email for Business Central On-Premises](admin-how-setup-email.md#setting-up-email-for-business-central-on-premises).

+## Required Permissions
-> To set up email, you must have the **EMAIL SETUP** permission set.
+To set up email, you must have the **EMAIL SETUP** permission set.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

 ## Adding Email Accounts
 You add email accounts through extensions that enable accounts from different providers to connect to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The standard extensions let you use accounts from Microsoft Exchange Online, but other extensions may be available that let you connect accounts from other providers, such as Gmail.